jorgenmiller/Raspberry-Pi-Setup/README.md

 - change password
 - connect to wifi
 - set hostname
-- ssh enabled
+- SSH enabled
-- i2c enabled if needed for HATS
+- I2C or SPI enabled if needed for HATs
 - expand filesystem
 - finish and reboot